June 23, 2018

 This has to do a lot with the fact that Spotify plays and listener figures are only ever updated once every 24 hours at right around 3 PM Eastern Time.

-While that might not seem like a big deal on the surface the fact of the matter is that the timing of your uploads for new content as a huge impact on whether or not you’ll get noticed by the Spotify community and whether or not you have any chance of breakthrough success on Spotify the way some other new artists already have.
+While that might not seem like a big deal on the surface the fact of the matter is that the timing of your uploads for new content as a huge impact on whether you’ll get noticed by the Spotify community and whether you have any chance of breakthrough success on Spotify the way some other new artists already have.

 Spotify has begun to add new algorithms behind the scenes, promoting a real-time stream count solution that’s supposed to provide detailed analytics for new release updates on a 1.5 second basis.
 However, this kind of in-depth analytics is only available in your Spotify artist portal for the first seven days afternoon content has been updated.